abs-tudelft/sbd/src/lab2/before-you-start.md

 ### Your cluster must be called after your group, as follows: `group-xx`
 - Failure to name your cluster after your group could result in random terminations of your cluster.
+### Do not interfere with clusters of other groups:
+- Because the setup this year is a work-around, it is not a watertight setup.
+  It may be that you discover ways to interfere with other groups.
+All activity for your AWS account is logged.
+If you interfere with other groups, you will immediately fail this course.
+Be careful what actions you perform, and only perform them if you are absolutely sure it will not disturb the general progress of the lab for others.

 Make sure you have read the introduction on Amazon Web services in the guide chapter before starting the assignment.